Turks and Caicos food plates

 Conch salad from Simone's Bar and Grill.

-There’s very little fertile soil and freshwater naturally in the Turks and Caicos, so farming has always been difficult.
-However, okra, peas, pigeon peas, peppers, beans, papaya, plantains, and maize was raised in little patches across the islands and would add some much-needed greenery and vegetables to the diet.
+Very little fertile soil and freshwater occur naturally in Turks and Caicos, so farming and agriculture has always been difficult.
+However, okra, peas, pigeon peas, peppers, beans, papaya, plantains, and maize were historically raised in little patches across the islands, and added some much-needed greenery and vegetables to the local diet.
+Drought-resistant maize, which was dried and ground into what was known as hominy or grits (a common traditional breakfast in the islands), was also grown and was largely used in place of the rice and cereals common today.

-It’s still possible to see maize growing in some of the settlements, such as at Lorimers on Middle Caicos or on the remote west end of Providenciales near Wheeland.
+It’s still possible to see maize growing in some of the country's settlements, such as at Lorimers on Middle Caicos or on the remote west end of Providenciales near Wheeland.

 Some food items could also be gathered from the land.
-Giant blue land crabs, common to many of the country’s wetlands, also provided a bit of variance.
+Giant blue land crabs, common to many of the country’s wetlands, provided a bit of variance.
 Sea grapes and tamarinds added a bit of tang, and sugar apples were the main source of sweet.

 Unripe sea grapes on Providenciales in the Turks and Caicos